7 Best Ways To Get Galleria Borghese Tickets

 What is confusing about the site is the various additional fees you have to pay – some are explained, others aren’t.
 Let me give you a breakdown of the Galleria Borghese tickets prices:

-There also is a €1.50 insurance fee for cancellations, but this is actually optional.
+There also is a €1.50 insurance fee for cancellations, but this is optional.
+There’s also an additional €1 fee for visits between 15 June and 15 December.

 Audioguides are not available via the official website but can be purchased in person for €5.

-If you want your ticket to be refundable, expect to pay €19,50 for adults.
+If you want your ticket to be refundable, expect to pay between €18,50 and €19,50 for adults.

-Guided tours sold via the official website cost €24 for adults.
-The fee includes the ticket and the booking fee.
-Tours are available every day in Italian and English and other languages upon requests.
+Guided tours are periodically sold via the official website and cost an additional €8 per person.
+Tours are available every day in Italian and English and other languages upon request.
 There are four daily departures for tours in English: 9:10 and 11:10 am; and 3:10 and 5:10 pm.
+At the time of writing, it is not possible to book guided tours via the official website.

 Tickets and tours sold on the official site can’t be modified or refunded, unless you also pay the additional insurance fee.